mixxxdj/manual/source/hardware/controllers/denon_mc7000.rst

     Press and hold Shift and then turn this knob to browse quickly through the tracks in your library.
 Press the left side button to load a track into the active Deck (1 or 3), press the right side button to load a track into the active Deck (2 or 4).
+If you keep the knob pressed down longer than 0,5 sec an actual loaded track will be ejected from the deck upon release of the knob.
     Press and hold Shift and push the knob to open folders on the left side of the library.

-49. **Sort:** *will be implemented with MIXXX 2.3*
+49. **Sort:** Press and hold this button to activate sort functions.

-50. **Back/Fwd/Sort BPM:** Press this button to move to the previous window.
-Press and hold Shift and then press this button to move to the next window. *MIXXX 2.3: Press and hold Sort and then press this button to sort the tracks by BPM.*
+50. **Back/Fwd/Sort BPM:** Press this button to switch between right and left side of the library.
+Press and hold Shift and then press this button to move through frames inside the GUI.
+    Press and hold Sort and then press this button to sort the tracks by BPM.

 51. **Load Prep/Open Prep/Sort Key:** Press this button to load the currently selected track to the Preview Deck.
 Press and hold Shift and then press this button to start the track in Preview Deck.
-    *MIXXX 2.3: Press and hold Sort and then press this button to sort the tracks by key.*
+    Press and hold Sort and then press this button to sort the tracks by key.

-52. **Files/History/Sort Artist:** Press this to maximise the library.
+52. **Files/History/Sort Artist:** Press this button to maximise the library.
+    Press this button again to exit maximised library.
-    *MIXXX 2.3: Press and hold Sort and then press this button to sort the tracks by artist.*
+    Press and hold Sort and then press this button to sort the tracks by artist.

-53. **Panel/View/Sort Title:** Press this to open and close the FX section inside the GUI. *MIXXX 2.3: Press and hold Sort and then press this button to sort the tracks by title.*
+53. **Panel/View/Sort Title:** Press this button to open and close the FX section inside the GUI.
+    Press and hold Sort and then press this button to sort the tracks by title.

 54. **Needle Drop Strip:** The length of this strip represents the length of the entire track.
 Place your finger on a point along this